Jugglar-seudodev/Tagtionary/README.md

 # Tagtionary
-A program to get an idea of the tags that one can use, especially for AI image generation Un programa para tener una idea de las etiquetas que se pueden utilizar, especialmente para la generación de imágenes con IA
+A program to get an idea of the tags that one can use, especially for AI image generation<br>
+Un programa para tener una idea de las etiquetas que se pueden utilizar, especialmente para la generación de imágenes con IA

 # Data obtained / Datos obtenidos